Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 Substituting Eqs. (\ref{Warped factor}) and (\ref{FR5}) into the above expression, we can get

 From this expression, the asymptotic behaviors of the effective potential as $y\rightarrow+\infty$ can be obtained:

 with the limit

-which are the same as those observed for the $U(1)$ gauge vector field.
 Likewise, in the case of the KR field, a positive parameter $t_2$ is necessary to realize the localization of the zero mode.
-With focusing on the cases where $t_2$ spans around the critical value $b/4$, the effective potential $V_{\text{KR}}(z)$ and zero mode $U_0(z)$ are illustrated in Fig. \ref{FigZM-EPKR} using numerical methods with the following parameters: $b=2,c=1,t_1=20$, and $t_2=0.4,0.5,0.6$.
+With focusing on the cases where $t_2$ spans around the critical value $b/4$, the effective potential $V_{\text{KR}}(z)$ and zero mode $U_0(z)$ are illustrated in Fig. \ref{FigZM-EPKR} using numerical methods with parameters: $b=2,c=1,t_1=20$, and $t_2=0.4,0.5,0.6$.

-In the case where $t_2=0.4<b/4$, the effective potential converges to zero as the extra dimensional coordinate tends to infinity.
+In the case where $t_2=0.4<b/4$, the effective potential converges to zero as $z\rightarrow\pm\infty$.
 There is no localized massive modes on the thick brane, but the resonant KK modes could exist.
 Employing the approach presented in Refs. \cite{YXLiuPRD0980,YXLiuPRD0980-2}, we define the relative probability function of a resonance for the KR field as

 where $2z_b$ represents approximately the width of the thick brane, and $z_{max}$ is set as $10z_b$.
 The lifetime $\tau$ of a resonant mode is $\tau\sim\Gamma^{-1}$, where $\Gamma=\delta m$ denotes the full width at half maximum of the resonant peak.
 The resonant modes can be solved from Eq. (\ref{KRSchro}) with numerical methods.
 Our calculations will utilize specific parameter sets: $t_1=25,t_2=0.3$; $t_1=20,t_2=0.4$; and $t_1=25,t_2=0.4$.